xcart/xcart-docs/_pages/kb_en/general_setup/index.md

 description: Guides describing the process of installing and configuring your X-Cart 5
 published: true
 ---

-_In this section:_

-Installation and Migration
-*   {% link "Installation guide" ref_VG5mIoLT %}
-*   {% link "Managing addons" ref_gTOegEua %}
-*   {% link "Activating your license" ref_qwhmJtqW %}
-*   {% link "Getting started with store migration" ref_otTGssNZ %}
-*   {% link "Migration from X-Cart 4 to X-Cart 5" ref_EntIT03c %}
-*   {% link "Migration from Litecommerce 3 to X-Cart 5" ref_icEFLRUp %}
+The _General Setup_ section contains tutorials on the basic store installation and configuration issues.

+Use X-Cart Beginner's Guide if you wonder how to get started and are worried about forgetting the key steps on the way to your first sale.
+The Beginner's Guide covers all the necessary tutorials from choosing a proper hosting to promoting your store and adding extra sale channels.

+If you are considering moving to X-Cart from another platform use our migration tutorials and [contact our Team](https://www.x-cart.com/shopping-cart-migration.htm "General setup") for help.

+Upgrade, Backup, Restore, Relocate
 *   {% link "Upgrading X-Cart 5" ref_pQQ1CLe1 %}

-Backup, Restore, Relocate
 *   {% link "How to Back Up and Restore the Site" ref_5cU1i33e %}
 *   {% link "Moving X-Cart to another location" ref_6oFmUXC7 %}
 *   {% link "Changing the admin panel URL (X-Cart 5.2.7+)" ref_Ta5fHl8u %}
 *   {% link "Restoring your store with the Snapshots feature" ref_h7Oh5T8T %}

-Store Configuration and Maintenance
+Configuration and Maintenance
 *   {% link "Configuring your store's General settings" ref_qAZlJxZm %}
 *   {% link "X-Cart Store Security" ref_4ewdbDM8 %}
 *   {% link "Specifying your company's identity and contact information" ref_HcSs9eFL %}